 Law Firm Fantasy League

-These tables are derived from information contained in 198 Wisconsin Supreme Court decisions that were turned up in a Nexis Uni search for decisions filed between September 1, 1950, and August 31, 1951.
-The total of 198 decisions does not include various orders pertaining to disciplinary matters involving lawyers, nor to petitions, motions, applications, and the like (generally disposed of without oral argument and in short per curiam decisions).
+These tables are derived from information contained in 198 Wisconsin Supreme Court decisions that were turned up in a Nexis Uni search for decisions filed between September 1, 1943, and August 31, 1944.
+The total of 198 decisions does not include various orders pertaining to petitions, motions, and the like.
+Also excluded are attorney disciplinary rulings.

 The tables are available as a complete set and by individual topic in the subsets listed below.